Tom Petty was born and raised in Gainesville, Florida, and was, like many others of his generation, a huge fan of Elvis Presley and the Beatles.

 On February 3, 2008, Tom Petty and the Heartbreakers performed a short set at the Super Bowl XLII Halftime show and really rocked the house.
 At the time of this writing, Petty continues to tour and sells out to huge venues wherever he plays.

-Petty performed his final tour in excruciating pain, from a broken hip, but refused to end the tower because of his devotion to his fans.
+Significantly, Petty performed his final tour in excruciating pain, from a broken hip, but refused to end the tour because of his devotion to his fans.

 Tom Petty passed away on Oct 2, 2017 after suffering a major hear attack, said to have been caused by an overdose of pain killers.